thanhn062/ARC-Safe-Recycle/README.md

 ## 🪶 Notes & Known Quirks

 - On first use, the search window might not auto-focus — just click it once.
-- Occasionally the app won’t close cleanly; if that happens, end it via **Task Manager**.
 - Since the `.exe` isn’t signed, Windows might show a warning.
 It’s safe — or you can compile it yourself.

 ---